 Women and youth play different roles in the fish value chain.
 80% of the fisher folks in the Berbera district is young men below 30 years old.
-On the other hand, mainly offer women cleaning, net repairing service, and manage small scale businesses on fish.
-Moreover, several female boat owners fish invest in production.

-The study respondents reiterated that the Somaliland fishing sector is struggling with the following challenges: artisanal practices, inadequate landing space and cold systems, storage access to affordable fishing gear and spare parts for the boat engines, absence of safety and communication facilities, seasonal fluctuations of the fish availability, poor transportation network, absence of external markets and inconvenient local marketplaces.
+On the other hand, women mainly offer cleaning, net repairing service, and manage small scale businesses on fish.
+Moreover, several female boat owners invest in fish production.
+The study respondents reiterated that the Somaliland fishing sector is struggling with the following challenges: artisanal practices, inadequate landing space and cold systems, storage access affordable fishing gear and spare parts for the boat engines, absence of safety and communication facilities, seasonal fluctuations of the fish availability, poor transportation network, absence external markets and inconvenient local marketplaces.
 The respondents also cited poor coordination among fisher groups, national ineffective regulatory frameworks, and a lack of reliable information about the marine ecosystem.